camaraproject/Commonalities/documentation/API-design-guidelines.md

 <u>b) Scopes</u><br>

 The scopes allow defining the permission scopes that a system or a user has on a resource, ensuring that they can only access the parts they need and not have access to more.
-These restrictions are done by limiting the permissions that are granted to OAuth tokens.
+These restrictions are done by limiting the permissions that are granted to OAuth2 tokens.

 Scopes should be represented as below for all Camara APIs except the APIs that offer explicit event subscriptions:
 - API Name: qod, address-management, numbering-information...